OSGConnect/connectbook/data/overview-data-table.md

 ## Purpose

 The following tables provide guidelines for data management in OSG.
-Check the web links for details.
+Check the web links for additional details.

 ## Data storage options